mattermost/mattermost-developer-documentation/site/content/integrate/reference/bot-accounts/_index.md

 heading: "Using bot accounts"
 description: "Use bot accounts to integrate with Mattermost through plugins or the Mattermost RESTful API."
 weight: 30
+aliases:
+  - /integrate/admin-guide/admin-bot-accounts/
 ---

-Bot accounts access the Mattermost [RESTful API](https://api.mattermost.com) on behalf of a bot through the use of the [personal access tokens feature](../admin-personal-access-token.md).
+Bot accounts access the Mattermost [RESTful API](https://api.mattermost.com) on behalf of a bot through the use of the [personal access tokens feature]({{< ref "/integrate/reference/personal-access-token" >}}).
 Bot accounts are just like user accounts, except they:

   - Can't be logged into.
   - Can't be used to create other bot accounts.